charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 In the same vein, multiple dimensions can be summarized by creating an **aggregated metric**, e.g an indication of a lake recreation value would combine variables such as water quality, lake size, boat options (*reference : work Ryan shared.
 Cite? bpb*)

-###Multiple linked views
+###Multiple linked views {#sec:multiplelinked}
 Several options to display multi-variate data were discussed.
 However they all realistically apply to a limited number of variables.
 As dimensions of the data increase, it is often interesting to show several linked graphs of the same dataset to convey the complex information.
 This solution gives different perspectives to the viewer.
 In the case of a static display, the graphs are connected by matching color coding or other corresponding parameters, as in figures \ref{fig:hadka}, \ref{fig:arkemaa}a, \ref{fig:arkemaa}b and \ref{fig:addl}c.

 ![Examples of combining static plots: (a) the bar plots display the area of habitat in each risk category (low, medium, high) per planning region (1 to 9), by @arkema1. (b) Dense figure using a story-telling approach to present scenarios.
 It combines bar plots, maps and the small multiples approach.
 This figure is self-explanatory, and by including a few sentences, it replaces a lot of text [@Arkema2]](../images/arkemaa.png){#fig:arkemaa width=100%}

-Furthermore, dynamic displays allow improvement by adding brushing and linking features (see \ref{sec:interactivefeatures}), examples of interactive dashboard with multiple linked views include:
+Furthermore, dynamic displays allow improvement by adding brushing and linking features (see \ref{sec:interactivefeatures}), examples of interactive dashboards with multiple linked views include *(click on the title to be re-direct to the online version)*:

 * [The Middle Cedar visualization](https://phawthorne.github.io/mc-vis/) (figure \ref{fig:Peter})
 * [The Conservation ROI Dashboard](http://nascience.us/roi/public/) (figure \ref{fig:ConservationROIDashboard})